RahelSasson/APOD_NASA_API/README.md

 Query Parameters

-**Parameter**	     **Type	Default**	   **Description**
+**Parameter**-**Type	Default**	-**Description**

+date:
+YYYY-MM-DD
-date	           YYYY-MM-DD	   today	The date of the APOD image to retrieve
+today -The date of the APOD image to retrieve

+start_date:
+YYYY-MM-DD
-start_date	     YYYY-MM-DD	   none	The start of a date range, when requesting date for a range of dates.
+none	-The start of a date range, when requesting date for a range of dates.
 Cannot be used with date.

+end_date:
+YYYY-MM-DD
-end_date	       YYYY-MM-DD	   today	The end of the date range, when used with start_date.
+today -The end of the date range, when used with start_date.

+api_key	string:
+DEMO_KEY
-api_key	string	 DEMO_KEY	   api.nasa.gov key for expanded usage
+api.nasa.gov key for expanded usage

 **Example of Reponse code for the date 07/12/2014:**